galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

 ---
 layout: post
 title: "Analyzing tf.function to discover AutoGraph strengths and subtleties - part 3"
-date: 2019-04-28 08:00:00
+date: 2019-05-10 12:00:00
 categories: tensorflow tf.function
 summary: "In this third and last part, we analyze what happens when tf.function is used to convert a function that contains complex Python constructs in its body.
 Should we design functions thinking about how they are going to be converted?"
 ---

-In [part 1](/tensorflow/tf.function/2019/03/21/dissecting-tf-function-part-1/) we learned how to convert a 1.x code to its eager version, the eager version to its graph representation and faced the problems that arise when working with functions that create a state.
+In [part 1](/tensorflow/tf.function/2019/03/21/dissecting-tf-function-part-1/) we learned how to convert a Tensorflow 1.x code to its eager version, the eager version to its graph representation, and faced the problems that arise when working with functions that create a state.

-In [part 2](/tensorflow/tf.function/2019/04/03/dissecting-tf-function-part-2/) we learned that `tf.function` creates a new graph for every different input value if the input type is not a `tf.Tensor` object and that this could slow down (or speed up if correctly used) the execution.
+In [part 2](/tensorflow/tf.function/2019/04/03/dissecting-tf-function-part-2/) we learned that `tf.function` creates a new graph for every different input value if the input is not a `tf.Tensor` object but a Python native type and how this could slow down (or speed up if correctly used) the execution.
 Moreover, the differences between the `tf.autograph` generated source code and what happens, instead, when using AutoGraph trough `tf.function` have been highlighted.

 In this third and last part, we analyze what happens when `tf.function` is used to convert a function that contains "complex" Python constructs in its body.
 Should we design functions thinking about how they are going to be converted?